EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 hpc.init(myContract);
 ```

-The output will be like:
+The following output will be generated:

 ```
 20220916 03:53:23.360 [inf][hpc] ****Ledger created**** (lcl:1-1208b520 state:30e50b13 patch:68617629)
 ed371a8134200496a3a8a2439de0b61bd25bc2000bfe94e37b70276f357fc9702d said Hello to me.